-I am an Associate Editor of Physical Review Letters, the physics letter journal of the American Physical Society.
+I am an Associate Editor of Physical Review Letters, the letters journal of the American Physical Society.
 I also hold a courtesy research faculty appointment in the Department of Physics at Florida International University, Miami.

 As a theoretical physicist, I study the strong-force that binds the fundamental particles called quarks and gluons to form the ubiquitous protons and neutrons that build the atomic nuclei.
 I use a technique called Lattice QCD to numerically simulate the equations of Quantum Chromodynamics (QCD) that govern the strong-force.
 Through such numerical experiments performed on high-performance computing facilities, I try to learn more about aspects of QCD that are not amenable to a pencil-and-paper calculation.